RidSoftware/BigPlumTech/HomeSystemWebApp/README.md

 This is set to run on port 8080 (eg. localhost:8080/Pages/HTML/index.html in browser).

 #### DataBase
-	atm db connection is handled by monolithic server.js file, will change later install mariadb, configure it and run server.js
+	DB connection is handled by config/DBConnection.js

+	Please lookup readme in BigPlumTech/Database-DevFolder/

 ---
  Calum